w4bo/2024-bf-wateringsummerschool/slides/cs-smartirrigation.md

 ![](./img/pluto-nn.svg)

-The hyper parameters (structure/learning rates) are set through a hyper-parameter tuning process
+The hyperparameters (structure/learning rates) are set through a hyper-parameter tuning process

 - *HyperOpt* [@komer2019hyperopt]: state-of-the-art optimization technique to explore the huge search space of hyper-parameters